TsungWeiTsai/Similar-Clothing-Recommendation/README.md

 *	Word embedding:
     * Trained a set of low dimensional Chinese word representations based on millions of Weibo posts
-    * Complemented Bag-of-Words model by capturing syntactic and semantic meaning
+    * Complement Bag-of-Words model
+    * Strengthened the learned representation of product descriptions by using word embedding to capture semantic and syntactic patterns.
+Word embedding can effectively measure the similarity between words.

 * EasyEnsemble
   * Originally from [Exploratory Undersampling for Class-Imbalance Learning](https://cs.nju.edu.cn/zhouzh/zhouzh.files/publication/tsmcb09.pdf)
   * Exploit the information from majority class to deal with seriously imbalanced data